WinVector/wrapr/extras/bquote.md

 `rlang` documentation and promotion does sometimes mention `bquote()`, but never seems to actually *try* `bquote()` as an alternate solution in a post-`dplyr 0.5.0` world (i.e., one where "`:=`" is part of `dplyr`).
 So new readers can be forgiven for having the (false) impression that `rlang` substitution is a unique and unprecedented capability for `R`.

 Also the combined `rlang`/`dplyr` interface surface is large and complicated.
-A lot varies depending if the user is attempting to specify a column using an integer index, a string, a `name`/`symbol`, a `quosure`/`formula`, an expression, or un-evaluated source code (all of which seem to be allowed) plus variations depending on if the execution is a function context or not.
+A lot varies depending if the user is attempting to specify a column using an integer index, a string, a `name`/`symbol`, a `quosure`/`formula`, an expression, or un-evaluated source code (all of which seem to be allowed); plus variations depending on if the execution is a function context or not; plus variations the "semantics" of the `dplyr` verb ([there are at least two styles: "`select`" and "`eval`", and possibly more](https://github.com/tidyverse/dplyr/issues/3316)).
 This creates a large user responsibility to know which combination of adapters and which access patterns are correct.
 We give an example below (contrived, but the kind of experimentation a new user often tries):

 ``` r
 suppressPackageStartupMessages(library("dplyr"))